-If both of the above conditions are satisfied, then the following will occur: eUSCI A: the SPI will not be able to receive a byte (UCAxRXBUF will not be filled and eUSCI_B: the SPI receives data correctly but the SPI slave output data will be wrong (first byte will be duplicated or replaced by second byte).
+If both of the above conditions are satisfied, then the following will occur: eUSCI_A: the SPI will not be able to receive a byte (UCAxRXBUF will not be filled and UCRXIFG will not be set) and SPI slave output data will be wrong (first bit will be missed and data will be shifted).

+eUSCI_B: the SPI receives data correctly but the SPI slave output data will be wrong (first byte will be duplicated or replaced by second byte).